Not sure what to do in Peru? Worry not!

-Did you think a Peru bucket list would be complete without the famous Machu Picchu?
-As one of the Seven Wonders of the World, Machu Picchu is the one place you must visit in Peru.
+Did you think a Peru bucket list would be complete without Peru’s most famous landmark, Machu Picchu?
+As one of the Seven Wonders of the World, Machu Picchu is a place you must visit in Peru.

-Beautiful, historical, and breathtaking, it is one of the most visited tourist attractions in the world.
-The most popular way to visit Machu Picchu is through the traditional Inca trail, a 4-day trek that passes through ancient Inca ruins and finally arriving in Machu Picchu through the Sun Gate on the last day.
+Beautiful, historical, and breathtaking, it is one of the most visited tourist attractions in Peru, and even the world.
+The most popular way to visit Machu Picchu is through the traditional Inca trail, a 4-day trek that passes through ancient Inca ruins and finally arrives in Machu Picchu through the Sun Gate on the last day.

 However, if you are not hiking the Inca trail, it is advised to stay in Machu Picchu town (called Aguas Calientes) the night before.
 Then the next day you can visit Machu Picchu for the best views and a minimum amount of tourists.